 Ted's singular means of seduction, like the show, resembles the figurative photograph mainstream America carries around in its psychological wallet.
 We all have some version of it – that family photo showcasing us in our Sunday best, all smiles.
 Such pictures make us look like friendly, helpful, upbeat engines of ingenuity.
 Good guys.

 Aspiration is the cornerstone of this show, a siren call drawing an audience at a time when the world was exhausted.
 To address Hunt's concern, that would have been the case under any circumstances, but given how badly off we were in late 2020 it felt particularly salubrious.

-But if every meaningful TV show tells us something about who we are, Season 2 challenges our longstanding narrative that defines our goodness as being an extension of our greatness, and of only showcasing the positive while hiding our darker truths, by introducing sports psychologist Dr. Sharon Fieldstone (Sharon Niles).
+But if every meaningful TV show tells us something about who we are, Season 2 challenges our longstanding narrative that defines our goodness as being an extension of our greatness, and of only showcasing the positive while hiding our darker truths, by introducing sports psychologist Dr. Sharon Fieldstone (Sarah Niles).
 Dr. Sharon, as Ted calls her, arrives to counsel players through whatever psychological blocks may be holding them back.
 Her purpose in these new episodes is quite specific, particularly to the main characters' arcs.
 Her arrival brings out a nervous energy in Ted for reasons that aren't immediately clear.